TobiOlajumoke/DevOps-Projects/Project_6/README.md

 ![Alt text](Images/Final%20piece%202.png)

+**If you see this message – it means your WordPress has successfully connected to your remote MySQL database**

 ![Alt text](Images/Final%20piece%203.png)

 Important: Do not forget to STOP your EC2 instances after completion of the project to avoid extra costs.

 You have learned how to configure Linux storage susbystem and have also deployed a full-scale Web Solution using WordPress CMS and MySQL RDBMS!